Our Astronomy Club is open to all ages and experience levels!

 If you enjoy astronomy, then the Bays Mountain Astronomy Club is for you!
 We invite you to attend one of our meetings and experience it first hand.

-Special Addenda: Due to the virus, we are continuing to monitor transmission rates.
-See the meetings tab for details.
+See the meetings tab for details for any particular meeting.
 To become a member, click here.

 Just some of the benefits…